FREE ONLINE ED ASSESSMENT. Start Here

 Fresh mango is relatively high in natural sugar compared to other fresh fruits, containing over 13 grams of sugar per 100 grams.

 You might think eating mangos wouldn’t be good for those with metabolic conditions like diabetes or folks trying to limit their sugar intake.
-As it turns out, there’s no evidence that eating fresh mango is unhealthy for people with diabetes.
+But as it turns out, there’s no evidence that eating fresh mango is unhealthy for people with diabetes.

 In fact, multiple studies have actually linked a higher intake of fresh fruit with a lower risk of diabetes.
 However, not much research has looked at the specific connection between fresh mango and diabetes.